john-dupuy/pytest-fixture-bot/README.md

-lint-rebase-bugger
+pytest-fixture-evaluator-bot
 ==================

-Small script to annoy people when their lint is wrong or the PR needs to be rebased
+Small script to annoy people when they've modified fixtures and post a comment to check tests which use those fixtures.